leonTech254/SecureImages/README.md

 </pre>
 </ul>
 </li>
+<li>The encrypted image file output_image.enc will be generated on the same path, and the key used to encrypt the image will be printed on the termina</li>

 </ol>

 ### Decryption

 <ol>
 <li>
-open decrypt.py  file by default [after running the main.py file "output_image.enc"] will be generate on the same path and a The was used to encrypt the image will be printed on the terminal
+Open decrypt.py.
+By default, output_image.enc file will be generated on the same path after running main.py.
 </li>
-<li>Copy the Key and update the key variable in  the decrypt.py file
+<li>Copy the key from the terminal and update the key variable in decrypt.py
 <pre>
 <code>
 with open('output_image.enc', 'rb') as infile: